 HARRISON LEADS THE WAY AT NW200

-With just nine days now before the opening practice session for the 2019 Isle of Man TT Races fuelled by Monster Energy, all of the leading contenders were back in action today for the second qualifying session at the North West 200.
+With just nine days now before the 2019 Isle of Man TT Races, all of the leading contenders were back in action today at the North West 200.

 It was Dean Harrison who fared best in the Superbike class as he posted the second quickest time and lapped inside the outright lap record on his Silicone Engineering Kawasaki.
 Harrison put a sizeable gap over his TT rivals with Michael Dunlop, Conor Cummins and Lee Johnston filling fourth to sixth place, some three seconds adrift of last year’s Monster Energy Supersport Race 2 winner.

 Michael Rutter continued to make progress on the Bathams Racing Honda RC213V-S and, after reverting to the settings he ran at last year’s Macau Grand Prix, slotted into seventh place with Ian Hutchinson and James Hillier completing the top ten.